Administrator (also known as Admin)

 Display of reports, to provide multiple and detailed business insights side by side.
 A user can create a dashboard either in Dashboards or via saving a search in Search & browse.
 Learn more about dashboards

-Visualizes out trends in results that make it easier to identify events with variations in call volume.
+Visualizes out trends in results that make it easier to identify events with variations in volume.
 This feature is not available on all graph types.

 A personal setting you may apply to a dashboard you'd like to see by default whenever you sign into Tethr.